KirillMelanich/theatre_api_service/README.md

 # Theatre api service

-Theatre api service is a web application that allows users to order a tickets to the theatre plays
+Theatre api service is a web application that allows users to order tickets to the theatre plays

 ## DB Structure
 ![Website Interface](db_structure.png)